Carnival of Venice: In culture

 The short story The Cask of Amontillado, written by Edgar Allan Poe, is set in Venice during the carnival.

 Venetian masks feature prominently in the films Eyes Wide Shut and Marco Bellocchio's The Witches' Sabbath.
 Stores that supplied the masks include both Ca' Macana and Il Canovaccio in Venice.

+The 9th Sequence of the story of Assassin's Creed II is also set in the Carnival of Venice in the year of 1486.

+The song Carnival of Venice is popularized by violinist and composer Niccolò Paganini, who wrote twenty variations on the original tune.